On the rationality of algebraic monodromy groups of compatible systems: Introduction

 It follows immediately that the connectedness and the absolute rank of $\bG_\ell$ are both independent of $\ell$.
-Later, Larsen-Pink obtained $\ell$-independence results for abstract compatible system on a Dirichlet density one set of primes $\ell$ \cite{LP92} and for the geometric monodromy of $\{V_\ell\}_\ell$ if $\mathrm{Char}(K)>0$ \cite{LP95}.
-When $\mathrm{Char}(K)=0$, the author proved that the formal bi-character of $\bG_\ell^\circ\hookrightarrow\GL_{V_\ell}$ is independent of $\ell$ and obtained $\ell$-independence of $\bG_\ell^\circ$ under some type A hypothesis \cite{Hu13,Hu18}.
-The next result we are going to describe is due to Chin and is by far the best result in positive characteristic.
-The proof used pivotally Serre's Frobenius tori and Lafforgue's work \cite{La02} on the Langlands' conjectures.
-The setting of his theorem is more general than the above \'etale cohomology case.
+Later, Larsen-Pink obtained some $\ell$-independence results for abstract semisimple compatible system on a Dirichlet density one set of primes $\ell$ \cite{LP92} and for the geometric monodromy of $\{V_\ell\}_\ell$ if $\mathrm{Char}(K)>0$ \cite{LP95}.
+When $\mathrm{Char}(K)=0$, the author proved that the formal bi-character (Definition \ref{fbc}(ii)) of $\bG_\ell^\circ\hookrightarrow\GL_{V_\ell}$ is independent of $\ell$ and obtained $\ell$-independence of $\bG_\ell^\circ$ under some type A hypothesis \cite{Hu13,Hu18}.
+The next result is by far the best result in positive characteristic, in a setting more general than the above \'etale cohomology case.

 Let $X$ be a smooth geometrically connected variety defined over a finite field $\F_q$ of characteristic $p$.
 Let $E$ be a number field.
 For any $\lambda\in\mathcal{P}_{E}$, denote by $E_\lambda$ the $\lambda$-adic completion of $E$.
 Let